-Funnel cloud - a rotating column of air extending from a cloud but not reaching the ground.
+Funnel cloud - A rotating column of air extending from below a cloud but not reaching the ground.

 Kinetic energy - The energy of motion; the energy an object has as a result of its motion.

 Mesosphere - The layer of the atmosphere directly above the stratosphere ranging from 31 to 50 miles (50 to 80 km) above the Earth's surface.
 The mesosphere is the coldest and most mysterious layer of the atmosphere.

-Phase change - The process by which a substance transforms from solid to liquid or liquid to gas, as well as transformations in the reverse direction.
+Phase change - The process by which a substance transforms from one phase (solid, liquid or gas) to another phase.

 Radiation - The emission or release of energy in the form of waves or rays.

-Stratosphere - The layer of the atmosphere that extends from the top of the troposphere, 6.2 miles (10 km), to about 31 miles (50 km) above the Earth's surface and contains the ozone layer.
+Stratosphere - The layer of the atmosphere that extends from the top of the troposphere, 6.2 miles (10 km), to about 31 miles (50 km) above the Earth's surface.
+The stratosphere contains the ozone layer.

 Sublimation - A phase change a solid directly into a gas, without passing throug the liquid phase, for example ice changing into water vapor without melting.

-Thermosphere - The highest layer in the atmosphere, and is the hottest layer, where molecules absorb solar energy resulting in warming of the air to as high as 3,600 F.
+Thermosphere - The thermosphere is above the mesosphere in the atmosphere, and is the hottest layer, where molecules absorb solar energy resulting in temperatures as high as 3,600 F.

 Tropopause - A thin boundary layer between the troposphere and the stratosphere, defined by an area of uniform temperature between the two layers.

 Troposphere - The layer of the atmosphere from the ground to around 33,000 feet (10 kilometers), on average.
 The troposphere contains most of the water in the atmosphere, and thus it's where most clouds and storms occur.

 Volume - The amount of space occupied by a substance or object.

 Wind shear - Any sudden change in wind speed or direction, a necessary factor in the formation of a funnel cloud or tornado.